Alan Taylor (historian)

 Alan Shaw Taylor (born June 17, 1955) is an American historian and scholar who, most recently, was the Thomas Jefferson Memorial Foundation Professor of History at the University of Virginia.
 A specialist in the early history of the United States, Taylor has written extensively about the colonial history of the United States, the American Revolution, and the early American Republic.
 Taylor has received two Pulitzer Prizes and the Bancroft Prize, and was also a finalist for the National Book Award for non-fiction.
-In 2020 he was elected to the American Philosophical Society.

 Early life and education

 Taylor was born on June 17, 1955 in Portland, Maine, the son of Ruel Taylor, Jr. and author Virginia C. Taylor.
 He graduated from Colby College, in Waterville, Maine, in 1977, and earned his PhD from Brandeis University in 1986.

 Career

-Before going to the University of Virginia, Taylor taught previously at the University of California, Davis and Boston University.
+Before going to the University of Virginia, Taylor taught at the University of California, Davis and Boston University.

 Taylor is best known for his contributions to microhistory, exemplified in his William Cooper's Town: Power and Persuasion on the Frontier of the Early American Republic (1996).
 Using court records, land records, letters and diaries, Taylor reconstructed the background of founder William Cooper from Burlington, New Jersey, and the economic, political and social history related to the land speculation, founding and settlement of Cooperstown, New York, after the American Revolutionary War.

-He appears in Ken Burns PBS series The American Revolution (2025).

-Taylor is among a generation of historians committed to the revival of narrative history, incorporating many historical methods (political, social, cultural, and environmental, among others) to understand humans' experiences of the past.

 Taylor's The Divided Ground: Indians, Settlers, and the Northern Borderland of the American Revolution (2006) explored the history of the borders between Canada and the United States in the aftermath of the American Revolution, as well as Iroquois attempts to keep control of some lands.
 His book The Civil War of 1812: American Citizens, British Subjects, Irish Rebels, & Indian Allies (2010) also addressed this borderland area and strategies pursued by various groups.
-The War of 1812 has also been characterized as a continuation of the Revolutionary War.

-In the list of multiple Pulitzer Prize winners, Taylor is one of five authors to have twice been awarded the Pulitzer Prize for History.
+Taylor is one of five authors to have twice been awarded the Pulitzer Prize for History.
+He won it for William Cooper's Town and The Internal Enemy.

-Contributing to the anthology Our American Story (2019), Taylor addressed the possibility of a shared American narrative and offered a skeptical approach, arguing, "There is no single unifying narrative linking past and present in America.
+Contributing to the anthology Our American Story (2019), Taylor addressed the possibility of a shared American narrative, and offered a skeptical approach, arguing, "There is no single unifying narrative linking past and present in America.
 Instead, we have enduring divisions in a nation even larger and more diverse than that of 1787.
 The best we can do today is to cope with our differences by seeking compromises, just as the Founders had to do, painfully and incompletely in the early Republic."

+Taylor has written a series of four books with "plural titles," he writes, so as to "convey a core attempt to see our history as continental, rather than simply the isolate story of one nation".
+They are American Colonies, American Revolutions, American Republics, and American Civil Wars.